krishna-G17/Covid-19-Data-Analysis/README.md

 # Covid-19-Data-Analysis
-MY personal monitoring and exploration on the ongoing pandemic- Covid-19
+MY personal monitoring and observations on the ongoing Covid-19 epidemic using visualization libraries in Python.